The ABC Data Exchange

 White residents, residents with higher educational attainment, and residents with higher household incomes were more likely to live in an owned home than their respective counterparts.

-The percentage of African American residents living in an owned home jumped from 37% to 58% from 2019 to 2021.
+The percentage of African American residents living in an owned home jumped from 38% in 2019 to 54% in 2023.

 More renters experienced housing cost burden than homeowners.